Kevin-Mwole/Newsletter-signupWithSuccessMessage/README.md

-# Frontend Mentor CHALLENGE - Newsletter sign-up form with success message
+# Newsletter sign-up form with success message
 ## The challenge

 Your challenge is to build out this newsletter form and get it looking as close to the design as possible.